How Does Antivirus Software Work?

 Do You Need Antivirus for Windows 10?

-Windows Defender is a good tool that offers more than basic protection, but it has been shown by AV Comparatives and other tests to lag behind other antivirus programs when it comes to protecting your PC, and lacks some essential security features, including password managers.
+Not only is Windows Defender a great tool that offers more than basic protection, but AV-Comparatives and as a result tests have shown that when it comes to protecting your PC and lacking some essential security features, including password managers.
+Lags behind other antivirus programs.
 To ensure complete protection, relying on Windows Defender is not enough.
-An additional program, like RAM Antivirus for Windows 10, is needed to fill in the gaps left by Windows Defender.
+Additional programs, such as RAM antivirus for Windows 10, are required to fill in the gaps left by Windows Defender.